 Flint Hills Discovery Center receives STEM education grant from NASA

 MANHATTAN, Kan.
-(WIBW) - Flint Hills Discovery Center has been awarded a Community Anchor designation by the National Aeronautics and Space Administration (NASA) and funding to provide a series of aerospace-themed STEM (Science, Technology, Engineering, and Mathematics) education programs to area youth.
+(WIBW) - The Flint Hills Discovery Center (FHDC) has been awarded a Community Anchor designation by the National Aeronautics and Space Administration (NASA) as well as funding to provide a series of aerospace-themed STEM (Science, Technology, Engineering, and Mathematics) education programs to area youth.

-On Mar.
-16, Flint Hills Discovery Center said that NASA announced it as one of 17 institutions to become a Community Anchor, recognizing it as a local hub to bring NASA STEM and space science to students and families in traditionally underserved areas.
+NASA announced the Flint Hills Discovery Center as one of 17 institutions to become a Community Anchor, recognizing it as a local hub to bring NASA STEM and space science to students and families in traditionally underserved areas.

 Copyright 2023 WIBW.
 All rights reserved.